1ncontinentia/INC_Scripts_A3/README.md

 # INC_Scripts_A3
 Incontinentia's Mission Scripts for Arma 3

+## THIS PROJECT IS NO LONGER SUPPORTED - SEE INDIVIDUAL PROJECTS IN MY REPO FOR THE NEW, IMPROVED VERSIONS

 INC_Scripts_A3 is a collection of scripts for Arma 3 mission makers.
 They are primarily designed to be used with ALiVE and ACE in SP / Coop scenarios but some can be used standalone.

 These are currently available as a (very) early Alpha.
 More scripts will be released in the upcoming weeks as and when I get the time to test them.